Skip to main content

 VE zones are coastal areas subject to wave action in addition to flooding.
 The requirements here are significantly more stringent:

-- The structure must be supported on pilings or columns — not a slab or fill
+• The structure must be supported on pilings or columns — typically driven wood pilings or reinforced concrete columns — not a slab or fill

-- Walls below the BFE must be breakaway walls designed to fail under flood loads without damaging the elevated structure
+• Walls below the BFE must be breakaway walls designed to fail under 10 to 20 pounds per square foot of lateral flood load without damaging the elevated structure above

 Flood-Resistant Materials Below BFE